 Canada has been a signatory to the United Nations Framework Convention on Climate Change (the "UNFCCC") since 1992.
 Since its inception, the UNFCCC has instigated numerous policy changes with respect to climate governance.
 On April 22, 2016, 197 countries signed the Paris Agreement, committing to prevent global temperatures from rising more than 2° Celsius above pre-industrial levels and to pursue efforts to limit this rise to no more than 1.5° Celsius.
 On January 20, 2021, President Biden of the United States signed an executive order to rejoin the Paris Agreement.
 To date, 189 of the 197 parties to the UNFCCC have ratified the Paris Agreement, including Canada.
 In December 2019, the United Nations annual Conference of the Parties took place in Madrid, Spain.
-The Conference concluded with the attendees delaying decisions about a prospective carbon market and emissions cuts until the next climate conference, scheduled to take place in November 2021.
+The Conference concluded with the attendees' delaying decisions about a prospective carbon market and emissions cuts until the next climate conference.
+The result of the 2021 United Nations Climate Change Conference, more commonly referred to as COP26, was the Glasgow Climate Pact, negotiated through consensus of the representatives of the 197 attending parties.
+Owing to late interventions from India and China, which weakened a move to end coal power and fossil fuel subsidies, the conference ended with the adoption of a less stringent resolution than some anticipated.
+The Glasgow Climate Pact reaffirms the long-term global goals (including those in the Paris Agreement) to hold the increase in the global average temperature to below 2.0° Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5° Celsius above pre-industrial levels

-The Government of Canada has pledged to cut its emissions by 30% from 2005 levels by 2030, but indicated in the recent Speech from the Throne (also referred to as the Throne Speech) that it may implement policy changes to exceed this target.
+The Government of Canada has pledged to cut its emissions by 30% from 2005 levels by 2030, but indicated in the recent Speech from the Throne (also referred to as the Throne Speech) that it expects to implement policy changes to exceed this target.
 Specific details have not yet been announced.
 In connection with this target, the Government of Canada released the Pan-Canadian Framework on Clean Growth and Climate Change in 2016, setting out a plan to meet the federal government's 2030 emissions reduction targets.
+In March 2022, the Government of Canada also introduced Canada's 2030 Emissions Reduction Plan (the 2030 Reduction Plan), which provides the building blocks for the Canadian economy to achieve 40% to 45% emissions reductions below 2005 levels by 2030.
+The 2030 Reduction Plan includes \$9.1 billion in new investments as well as carbon pricing and clean fuels measures to assist in growing economic opportunities for a clean future.
+Progress of the 2030 Reduction Plan will be reviewed and produced in reports in 2025 and 2027, with additional targets to be developed for 2035 and 2050.